-Each warrant will have an exercise price of \$1.20 per share and will expire on the fifth anniversary of the date they first become exercisable.
+Each warrant will have an exercise price of not less than 100% of the last reported sale price of our common stock as of the close of the trading day immediately preceding the pricing of this offering and will expire on the fifth anniversary of the date they first become exercisable.
 In the event our common stock price does not exceed the exercise price of the warrants during the period when the warrants are exercisable, the warrants may not have any value.

-There is no public market for the warrants to purchase shares of our common stock being offered in this offering.
+There is no public market for the warrants to purchase shares of our common stock or Pre-Funded Warrants being offered in this offering.

-There is no established public trading market for the warrants being offered in this offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the warrants on any national securities exchange or other nationally recognized trading system, including The Nasdaq Capital Market.
-Without an active trading market, the liquidity of the warrants will be limited.
+There is no established public trading market for the warrants or Pre-Funded Warrants being offered in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the warrants or Pre-Funded Warrants on any national securities exchange or other nationally recognized trading system, including The Nasdaq Capital Market.
+Without an active trading market, the liquidity of the warrants and Pre-Funded Warrants will be limited.